 Saxifraga ‘Silver Velvet’

 With its velvet red leaves decorated with a silver stripe, this saxifraga is one of the most beautiful, looking at first sight very similar to a Begonia rex.
 Its leaves look so soft and beautiful you may feel tempted to lay your head down on this attractive pillow, but if you did you would only destroy the exuberant fairy-like white pinkish blooms that rise above the foliage.
 It is a slow grower that seems happy in our clay soil, but prefers a soil that is slightly more acidic.
-Try it in a pot on a shaded table.
+Try this autumn plant in a pot on a shaded table.

 Height 40cm.
 Origin Hybrid of garden origin (species Asia).
 Growing conditions Moist but well-drained soil; part shade to full shade.
 Hardiness RHS H4.
 Season of interest Spring to autumn.